-According to this conventional method of counseling the counselor believes to have as much information before the person shows up for their counseling appointment is the best approach to care for them.
-The assumption is that understanding the person can be found in the history of the individual rather than the heart of the individual.
+According to this conventional method of counseling, the counselor believes to have as much information before the person shows up for their counseling appointment is the best approach to care for them.
+The assumption is that understanding the person is found in the history of the individual rather than the heart of the individual.
 That approach is different from the way Jesus practiced biblical counseling.

 Jesus already knew what the problems were before He met the person.
 The person’s history, whatever that may be, did not alter what He already knew about him.
 If anything it only affirmed what He already knew about the person because Jesus had inside information.

 History and shaping influences were merely data points like a trail of breadcrumbs that allowed Jesus to show the person what He already knew.
 The difference between Jesus’ model of soul care and the traditional biblical counselor is between being historically-centered or heart-centered.